samd-systems/palo-alto-labs/OSPF-Configuration-on-Palo-Alto-NGFW/README.md

 - Observe control-plane stability under normal operation

 ## Topology Summary
-The lab consists of multiple Cisco routers and a Palo Alto NGFW participating in OSPF Area 0 over a shared Layer 2 segment within a trusted routing domain.
+The topology consists of multiple Cisco routers and a Palo Alto NGFW participating in OSPF Area 0 over a shared Layer 2 segment within a trusted routing domain.
 All routing information is exchanged dynamically without static routes.

 ## Configuration Summary
 - OSPF enabled on participating interfaces